You could be a brand-new coach. You could have years of experience under your belt.

 They don’t seem like a big deal but the consequences and fallout are extremely destructive.

-So, make sure you avoid these “minor” mistakes.
+So, make sure you avoid these “minor” coaching pitfalls.

 When you do, you’ll protect your reputation as a trusted coach and establish your expertise in your field.